WeroKikez/watter-matters/README.md

+# Watter Matters
+An app created with React Native and Expo, using a Firebase Realtime Database The app connects to the database in order to get data about water consumption in our home

-# Welcome to your Expo app 👋
+## Welcome to your Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).